dask/dask/docs/source/journey.rst

 The user leaves this part of their code and the local variable ``z`` goes out of scope.
 The Python garbage collector cleans it up.
-This triggers a decremented reference on the executor (we didn't mention this, but when we created the ``Future`` we also started a reference count.)
+This triggers a decremented reference on the client (we didn't mention this, but when we created the ``Future`` we also started a reference count.)
 If this is the only instance of a Future pointing to ``z`` then we send a message up to the scheduler that it is OK to release ``z``.
 The user no longer requires it to